RectifiedFlow/RectifiedFlow.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 The rectified flow algorithm is a major method for image and video generation nowadays, and has deep connections to diffusion models.
-Here, we provide a series of blog posts on flow and diffusion models, which are closely related to the codebase at <a href='https://github.com/lqiang67/rectified-flow'>RectifiedFlow GitHub Repository</a>.
+Here, we provide a series of blog posts on flow and diffusion models, which are closely related to the codebase at [RectifiedFlow GitHub Repository](https://github.com/lqiang67/rectified-flow).